mehraneftekhari99/mehraneftekhari99.github.io/pages/about.md

 title: About
 ---

-Welcome to my website!
-I'm a DevOps expert and cloud infrastructure specialist with over 5 years of experience helping organizations increase velocity, reliability, and security of their products.
-My focus is on leveraging the latest tools and up-to-date best practices to deliver exceptional results for my clients.
+Hey there!
+I'm a senior DevOps engineer and open-source enthusiast with a solid track-record in boosting product speed, reliability, and security.
+I'm all about using the coolest and latest tech to get top-notch results.

-I have a proven track record of success serving as SRE engineer for uptime-critical services such as ArvanCloud CDN and Paxful.com.
-With my expertise in Cloud Infra, Docker, Kubernetes, and Linux, I'm well-equipped to help your organization instill DevOps according to industry-leading best practices.
+My experience includes some pretty intense uptime-critical work, like with ArvanCloud CDN and Paxful.com.
+I know my way around Cloud Infra, Docker, Kubernetes, and Linux, and I'm pretty handy at guiding organizations to adopt DevOps practices that really work.

-In addition, I lead a team of brilliant engineers who specialize in Web and Mobile Development, Machine Learning, Network Programming, and more.
-Together, we have successfully designed and launched multiple products in SaSS, remote learning, and social platforms since 2016.
+I also head up a team of amazing engineers.
+We're into everything from Web and Mobile Development to Machine Learning and Network Programming.
+Since 2016, we've been creating and launching cool stuff in the SaaS world, remote learning, and social media spaces.

-I'm passionate about helping organizations achieve their goals through the power of technology.
-If you're interested in learning more about my services or have a project inquiry, please don't hesitate to contact me at [inquiry@shahriar.ee](mailto:inquiry@shahriar.ee).
-Let's work together to take your organization to the next level!
+I love helping groups hit their goals using tech.
+Got a project or just want to chat about potential collaborations?
+Drop me a line at inquiry@shahriar.ee.
+Let's make something awesome together!

 *2023 - Tallinn, Estonia*